appirio-tech/tc-common-tutorials/message-service/README.md

 # Running the Service

-To run the service, go into the tc-message-service folder and issue the following commands
+To run the service, go into the tc-message-service folder and issue the following command:

 ```
-npm install
 npm start
 ```

-Note: npm install only has to be executed the first time when you set up the service, and whenever changes are made to the packages.json file

 # Testing the service